 How Often Should You Clean Fine Jewelry

 How often you clean your diamond rings and other jewelry is dependent on how much you wear them.
 Diamond rings can withstand more wear and tear than, say, a cameo or opal ring.
-Because diamonds are more resilient, they can be more aggressively cleaned more often.
+Since diamonds are more resilient, they can be more aggressively cleaned more often.

 If you are wearing your diamond ring every day in situations where it's likely to get dirty, give your ring a quick and gentle scrubbing once every two weeks.
 Opt for a more thorough cleaning once a month and bring it to your jeweler for a professional cleaning once every six months.

 For jewelry that is more fragile that you don't wear every day, avoid using liquids often.
 Sometimes all the ring might need is a quick and gentle wipe down with a polishing cloth and a soft, damp toothbrush.

-Cleaning Fine Jewelry at Home
+Cleaning at Home

-How Much Professional Ring Cleaning Costs
+Professional Cleaning Costs

 If you purchased your fine jewelry from a local jeweler, inspections and cleanings are usually included for free for the lifetime of the piece.
-Be sure to ask if this benefit is included before the time of purchase.
+Be sure to ask if this benefit is included prior to the time of purchase.
 Be sure to build a relationship with a jeweler you can trust, so you feel confident going to him or her when things have gone wrong.
 Remember, fine jewelry is not indestructible.

-If you purchased jewelry elsewhere and want to find a place to have them cleaned, expect to pay between $25-$50 for the jeweler's time and use of their equipment.
+If you purchased jewelry elsewhere and want to find a place to have them cleaned, expect to pay between $25 to $50 for the jeweler's time and use of their equipment.
 Make sure the jeweler has a keen understanding of the jewelry you own.
 For instance, you will never want to have a jeweler with little experience in antique jewelry to clean and polish your great grandmother's heirloom rings.
 Antique jewelry takes special care not to erase hundreds of years of patina.